bpampuch/pdfmake/README.md

 }
 ```

-#### Dynamically control page breaks, for instance to avoid orphan childs
+#### Dynamically control page breaks, for instance to avoid orphan children

-Can be specify a `pageBreakBefore` function, which can determine if a page break should be inserted before the page break.
-To implement a 'no orphan child' rule, this could like like this:
+A `pageBreakBefore` function can be specified, which can determine if a page break should be inserted before a node.
+To implement a 'no orphan child' rule, use a definition like this:

 ``` javascript
 var dd = {